Decoding algorithms for surface codes: Discussion

-In this line, recent breakthroughs have been achieved in the experimental implementations of surface codes over superconducting qubit platforms \cite{wallraffSurf,googleSurf}.
-Both of the experimental implementations were based on the rotated planar code discussed throughout this review.
-In \cite{wallraffSurf}, Andreas Wallraff's group at ETH Zurich led an experiment based on the rotated planar code of distance three by means of a processor consisted of 17 transmon qubits.
+In this line, recent breakthroughs have been achieved in the experimental implementations of surface codes over superconducting qubit {and neutral atom} platforms \cite{wallraffSurf,googleSurf,neutralQEC}.
+Those experimental implementations were based on the rotated planar code discussed throughout this tutorial.
+In \cite{wallraffSurf}, Andreas Wallraff's group at ETH Zurich led an experiment based on the rotated planar code of distance-3 by means of a processor consisted of 17 transmon qubits.
 Krinner et al. used the obtained data after multiple measurement rounds in order to run the MWPM decoder for estimating the errors corrupting the quantum information.
 In \cite{googleSurf}, the Google Quantum AI realized an experiment based on the rotated planar codes of distances 3 and 5 by means of their expanded Sycamore device consisted of 72 transmon qubits.
-The authors actually run experiments for the distance 5 rotated planar codes since the actual data for the distance 3 code can be obtained from such code.
+The authors actually run experiments for the distance-5 rotated planar codes since the actual data for the distance-3 code can be obtained from such code.
 Acharya et al. used the obatined data to decode the errors by means of the TN and belief-matching decoders\footnote{Recall that the belief-matching decoder combines the output of a BP decoder in order to reweight the edges of the graph in the MWPM problem \cite{fragile}.}.
 In this way, the authors proved that the logical error rate obtained by the rotated planar code improved as the distance of the code increased for both decoders.
-This result is really important since the code was operating in a sub-threshold noise level and it represents an experimental proof that the performance of the codes can be increased by increasing the distance (recall the threshold theorem).
-Importantly, both of the experiments performed the execution of the decoding algorithm by dealing with the measured data in a post-processing stage, i.e. no real-time decoding was actually performed.
-However, both of these experiments represent the state-of-the-art of experimental implementations of surface codes and they are an effort to progress towards the ultimate goal of fault-tolerant quantum computes.
+This result is really important since the code was operating in a sub-threshold noise level and it represents an experimental proof that the performance of the codes can be increased by increasing the distance (recall the threshold theorem). {Furthermore, Mikhail Lukin's group at Harvard, with collaborators of QuEra computing, conducted QEC experiments in a neutral atom processor \cite{neutralQEC}.
+Among other relevant QEC experiments, Bluvstein et al. implemented a transversal CNOT gate between the logical qubits of two rotated planar codes for distances $d=\{3,5,7\}$.
+Importantly, the authors used the transversal CNOT to do a Bell-pair experiment and showed that the experiment error decreases with code distance.
+It is important to say that the authors discussed the application of a correlated decoder, that considers decoding both logical qubits jointly rather than independently, in order to obtain such result.
+Two correlated decoding algorithms are proposed, based on belief-find and TN decoders.
+The experiments used a single round of syndrome measurements, leaving multiple-round extraction as future work. }Importantly, the experiments performed the execution of the decoding algorithm by dealing with the measured data in a post-processing stage, i.e. no real-time decoding was actually performed.
+However, these experiments represent the state-of-the-art of experimental implementations of surface codes and they are an effort to progress towards the ultimate goal of fault-tolerant quantum computes.